-Presently, barring any extraordinary delays/incidents, proceedings may get to trial within a period of 1 to 1.5 years.
+Presently, excluding any extraordinary delays or incidents, proceedings may get to trial within a period of 1 to 1.5 years.

 Are hearings held in public and are documents filed at court available to the public?
 Are there any exceptions?

-As a general rule, hearings are held in public unless the court, in order to safeguard personal dignity, public morality or is own normal operation, decides otherwise.
+As a general rule, hearings are held in public unless the court, in order to safeguard personal dignity, public morality or its own normal operation, decides otherwise.